Third-Party Solar Financing

 Third-party financing allows more Americans to “go solar” by lowering the cost of solar installation and maintenance of a system.
 Companies continue to develop new products and services to meet growing demand for solar.
 SEIA is committed to supporting policies that enable this innovation to continue and lower costs for consumers.

-- Third-party financing is an established financing solution in the United States, and it has recently emerged in the solar industry as one of the most popular methods of solar financing for consumers to realize the benefits of solar energy.
+- Third-party financing is an established financing solution in the United States, and it has emerged in the solar industry as one of the most popular methods of solar financing for consumers to realize the benefits of solar energy.

 Solar Power Purchase Agreements and Leasing Models